 For cosmogenic production of neutrons, the most important variables are neutron yield and multiplicity as a function of muon energy and target material.
 Several experiments have measured the neutron yield in scintillator.
 The experimental neutron yield generally follows a power law as a function of the average muon energy.
 Previously, others have shown that while Geant4 and FLUKA agree with each other to within a factor of two \cite{Araugo}, both under-produce neutrons in scintillator compared to data\cite{wang, kudryavtsev, araugo, meihime}.
 Reference \cite{kudryavtsev} also showed that the difference in yield between mono-energetic muons and a full spectral input was at most 10-15%.
 There was a negligible difference between positive and negative muons.

-II-A. Neutron Yield in the Improved Simulation Packages
+III-A. Neutron Yield in the Improved Simulation Packages

 Included in all versions after Geant4.9.5 are a number of improvements to the mu-Nuclear interaction: as before the virtual photon exchange between the muon and nucleus is treated as a pion, however the pion now interacts using the Bertini cascade and FTFP models.
 Also relevant for subsequent neutron interactions, significant improvements to low energy neutron interactions between Geant4.9.3 and Geant4.9.5 have been made.
 The Shielding physics list should be used for modern simulations; it is a parameterization of many hadronic and leptonic models, which previously had to be included one-by-one.
 One of the original uses for this list was underground or low background experiments and it includes high precision neutron transport physics.
 [Need to update this from Dennis]